 What Does Ultron Mean?

-The Ultron name comes from the Roman god of war Mars or Mars Ultor.
+The Ultron name comes from the Roman god of war, Mars or Mars Ultor.
 Ultor means Avenger.

 Creators of the first Ultron lenses possibly read a lot of comic books and thought the name was just cool since it is a name often used in comic fiction throughout history.

-Since they are not really limited by any design constraints, sometimes the Ultron lenses come out to have really special characteristics like the 35mm f1.7 Ultron, which is a gem.
+Since they are not limited by any design constraints, sometimes the Ultron lenses come out to have really special characteristics like the 35mm f1.7 Ultron, which is a gem.

 What Does Lanthar Mean?

 Lanthar lenses used exotic elements made with Lanthanum.
-Lanthanum is toxic if inhaled, so like with lead and thorium it’s been banned from the manufacturing process.
+Lanthanum is toxic if inhaled, so like with lead and thorium, it’s been banned from the manufacturing process.

-Old Lanthanum lenses might be radioactive since sometimes they are sometimes mixed with thorium, so be careful here if you are collecting vintage Lanthar lenses.
+Old Lanthanum lenses might be radioactive since they are sometimes mixed with thorium, so be careful here if you are collecting vintage Lanthar lenses.

 Specs | 35mm f2 Ultron | 35mm f2 APO Lanthar |